-With the gradual dissolution of homophobic moral codes, more and more writers have been able to publish and share their work uncensored, changing media forever.
-Nowadays, Yaoi Fans and Yuri Fans willingly interpret any interaction as potentially gay, for characters without canonical orientations and even for those specifically stated by their creators to be straight (in which case the author may be very annoyed by the fans' insistence otherwise).
+With the gradual dissolution of homophobic moral codes, more and more media creators have been able to produce and share work featuring openly queer characters who are unambiguously in same-sex romantic and sexual relationships, changing media forever.
+Still, many Yaoi Fans and Yuri Fans willingly interpret any interaction as potentially gay for characters without canonical orientations and even for those specifically stated by their creators to be straight (in which case the author may be very annoyed by the fans' insistence otherwise).

 Cultural differences also have their say here.
 The level of accepted physical intimacy between close friends and adult relatives is hardly constant across various eras and nationalities, so, for example, the hugs and kisses which seemed mundane for an antiquated reader may appear blatantly erotic in the eyes of a contemporary one.
-In particular, the concept of Romantic Two-Girl Friendship — and Romantic Two-Guy Friendship — highly intimate yet platonic, only began falling out of use in the latter half of the 19th century.
+In particular, the concept of Pseudo-Romantic Friendship — highly intimate yet platonic, only began falling out of use in the latter half of the 19th century.

 Before adding an example, consider whether the homoeroticism is made explicit within the work itself or comes from fan interpretations.
 This trope does not include genuine Ship Tease or scenes of intentional Homoerotic Subtext between straight characters.
 Though the line between intentional and unintentional can be quite blurry, obviously deliberate examples (e.g. it gets in-universe Lampshade Hanging of some kind) belong on those pages or one of the other Queer as Tropes.
 Ho Yay is an audience reaction and thus subjective, whereas deliberate examples are objective.